 Manu & Madre de Dios

 Madre de Dios has Andean highlands, cloud forests and Amazonian jungle.
 It borders both Bolivia and Brazil.
 It is best known as a place to see wildlife (like the jaguar above I saw in Manu) and learn about the Indigenous Peoples who have inhabited the region for about 3,000 years.
-Learn more about them on this website and about how to support indigenous communities through buying their art on this website.
+You can learn about them in Cusco and support Indigenous communities through buying their art at Xapiri Ground.